dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 > Here's a password protected archive.
 Problem is that I seem to have forgotten das Passwort.
 All I have is this post-it note on my monitor that says "crack2 = 4bd939ed2e01ed1e8540ed137763d73cd8590323"

-In this challenge, we were provided with crack2.7z file.
-You can download it [here](https://uwspedu-my.sharepoint.com/personal/cjohnson_uwsp_edu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fcjohnson_uwsp_edu%2FDocuments%2FPOCTF%2FPO%20CTF%202023%2FCrack%202%20-%20The%20Gentle%20Rocking%20of%20the%20Sun%2Fcrack2%2E7z&parent=%2Fpersonal%2Fcjohnson_uwsp_edu%2FDocuments%2FPOCTF%2FPO%20CTF%202023%2FCrack%202%20-%20The%20Gentle%20Rocking%20of%20the%20Sun&ga=1)
+In this challenge, we were provided with a `crack2.7z` file.
+You can download it [here](https://uwspedu-my.sharepoint.com/personal/cjohnson_uwsp_edu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fcjohnson_uwsp_edu%2FDocuments%2FPOCTF%2FPO%20CTF%202023%2FCrack%202%20-%20The%20Gentle%20Rocking%20of%20the%20Sun%2Fcrack2%2E7z&parent=%2Fpersonal%2Fcjohnson_uwsp_edu%2FDocuments%2FPOCTF%2FPO%20CTF%202023%2FCrack%202%20-%20The%20Gentle%20Rocking%20of%20the%20Sun&ga=1).

 To solve this challenge, we should find the password of this archive file.
-In the description, it was said `"crack2 = 4bd939ed2e01ed1e8540ed137763d73cd8590323"`
+In the description, it was said `"crack2 = 4bd939ed2e01ed1e8540ed137763d73cd8590323"`.

-So, we need analyze this string.
+So, we need to analyze this string.
 We can use online tools or cli-tools.
-In this case, I am using [Haiti](https://noraj.github.io/haiti/#/) using this command:
+In this case, I use [Haiti](https://noraj.github.io/haiti/#/) with this command:

 `haiti 4bd939ed2e01ed1e8540ed137763d73cd8590323`

-The output produced by the command above is:
+The output of the above command is:

 ![result-haiti](https://i.ibb.co/v4wdSmy/image.png)

-As you can see, the hash was recognized as SHA-1.
+As you can see, the hash was recognised as SHA-1.
 Then, using this [online tools](https://md5decrypt.net/en/Sha1/#answerHash), I got the password: zwischen

-Now, we can extract this file using this command:
+Now we can extract this file using this command:

 `7z x crack2.7z -pzwischen`

-The command aboce will extract the file using password: zwischen.
+The above command extracts the file with the password: zwischen.

-Upon extracting the file, we will find 25 directories that seems a part of the flag.
+After extracting the file, we find 25 directories that seem to be part of the flag.
 You can see the image below:

 ![tree-2023](https://i.ibb.co/fqRZrDG/image.png)

-The flag format is `poctf{}`, hence the final flag is: poctf{uwsp_c411f02n14_d234m1n9}
+The flag format is `poctf{}`, so the final flag is: poctf{uwsp_c411f02n14_d234m1n9}

 ## Crypto